stegojulia/QA-project-2/README.md

 * When combining the services to work together I encountered frequent errors whenever the generated word contained special characters.
 This was an encoding issue which I resolved by decoding in 'latin-1'.

-* Whilst most words have corresponding sentences some do not, which produced index errors.
-For now I decided to catch those errors and display a message that sentences for the word are yet to be added.
-I would like to change it to generating a different word when a sentence is not available until more sentences are added to the database but it's not essential for MVP.

 ## Unit testing

 Some things that needed to be tested were: